Bessie (film): Production

 A first draft screenplay was written by playwright Horton Foote at a time when Columbia Pictures was slated to produce the film, but the project died when the studio became involved in a financial irregularity that threatened its existence.
 Mr. Foote purchased his screenplay back from Columbia and acquired the film rights from biographer Chris Albertson.
 In the early 1990s, when the possibility of producers Richard D. Zanuck and Lili Fini Zanuck taking over the project arose, Albertson suggested Queen Latifah for the lead, but the project lay dormant when financing could not be found.
 Upon Horton Foote's death in 2009, the script and film rights became the property of his daughter, actress Hallie Foote, who took it to the Zanucks and HBO.
 Thus, press releases claim that Bessie has been "22 years in the making."
-As part of the HBO deal, Queen Latifah is credited as one of the executive producers.
+The successful production of the film was also largely due to the executive producer team that was hailed for its elite lineup.
+The team included multiple industry legends, including Producer and talent manager Shakim Compere, who received his first Emmy in what his colleagues have noted as an "extremely well deserved" accolade.
+Compere is known for being a close and vital part of Latifah's success and her management team.
+The executive producer team also included Randi Michel who was praised by much of the production staff and talent as being "the key playmaker" in bringing the film onto its feet.
+As part of the HBO deal, Queen Latifah is credited as one of the executive producers alongside her managers Shakim Compere, and Randi Michel.
 The project was filmed in Atlanta, Georgia.